 The 30-year-old father of two looks ready and raring to go after a fine finish to the 2011 season.

 While his main rivals, Novak Djokovic and Rafael Nadal, whimpered out of the season-ending ATP World Tour Finals in London, the Swiss maestro sauntered through his round-robin group, beating Nadal 6-3 6-0 en route, before taking out Jo-Wilfried Tsonga in the final for the third time in two weeks.
 FULL POST

 So, the English media has started to speculate about the future of Chelsea manager Andre Villas-Boas.

 Many of the tabloids have already hinted that his job is in jeopardy and that Guus Hiddink is being lined up as a replacement.

 Don’t believe the hype.
 There is no way AVB will be shipped out anytime soon.
-Read the rest of this entry »
+FULL POST

 Wow.
 What a day.
 When it started, at 7 a.m. in Zurich, I had no idea our interview would be the most talked about sports news headline of the day.

 Last week, we had arranged an interview with FIFA president Sepp Blatter to talk about the new reforms against corruption at football's world governing body and the countdown to the 2014 World Cup in Brazil.
-Read the rest of this entry »
+FULL POST

 Is there racism in football?
 My first instinct is to say yes, because football is a reflection of society and, unfortunately, racism is present in many societies around the world.